Experiment 3

 Try it yourself!

-Here is an animation of the experiement 3.
-We assume the light coming out of the laser if diagonally polarized.
-You can rotate all the poalrizers using the pink dot and change the slit parameter in the control panel.
-Thedark curve is the maximum diffraction you can get, the purple curve is the result of your setup.
+Here is an animation of Experiment 3.
+The light coming out of the laser is diagonally polarized.
+The polarizers can be rotated using the pink handles, and the slit parameters can be adjusted in the control panel.
+The dark curve shows the maximum diffraction envelope, and the purple curve shows the result of the current setup.

 Lab Experiment